weronikaduda/cloudx-java-azure-dev/content/modules/module-03/task.md

       - Addition of endpoints representing different PetStoreApp instances.
       - Configuration of health checks for endpoint availability.
       - Use of Traffic Manager URL to access the application.
+   - Screenshots or GIF-file:
-      - Testing of main application features through the Traffic Manager URL.
+      - Testing of the main application features through the Traffic Manager URL.

 7. A screenshot showing the list of Azure resources that correspond to the diagram.